MrReplikant/Adversity-Response-Kit/MANUAL-ABRIDGED/Chapter-1-Base-System.md

 On boot, you should see a list of init systems, one of them should be labelled "core".
 Select this one, and boot.

+# **CONGRATULATIONS!** If you made it this far, you have successfully completed chapter 1